-AVANTE IBOGAINE CLINIC Nassau, Bahamas
+AVANTE IBOGAINE CLINIC NASSAU, BAHAMAS

-FOR OPIATE-OPIOID ADDICTION CESSATION
+CLINICAL IBOGAINE TREATMENT FOR OPIATE-OPIOID ADDICTION CESSATION

 During the period beginning February, 2018 and ending January, 2019 a 12-month observational study was conducted to strictly monitor and chronicle the treatment outcomes of 40 (forty) opioid/opiate addicted patients who attended treatment at the Avante Ibogaine Clinic in Nassau, Bahamas.
 Participants underwent clinical ibogaine assisted detox treatment to assist in addiction cessation.
-This report has been generated in statistical measurement to outline the outcomes of each treatment episode and to chronicle follow up reports submitted by the participants beginning immediately post treatment and reported every thirty days thereafter for a period of one year.
+This report has been generated in statistical measurement to outline the outcomes of each treatment episode and to chronicle follow up reports submitted by the participants beginning immediately post treatment and reported every thirty days thereafter over a period of one year.

 Purpose of Study: To determine the efficacy level of clinical ibogaine assisted detox treatment for use in addiction cessation from a variety of opiates and synthetic pharmaceutical opioids.